 But we aren’t done yet!
 If you are going to install under cabinet lighting, why not finish it off with………

 Step 1: Adhere strip lights

 Remove the plastic lining and adhere strip lights along the inside edge of the upper cabinets.

 Step 2: Drill holes and string cord

 Just as in Step 2 of the under cabinet section, use a drill to cut holes in the top of the cabinets and route the power cord through to the outlet.

 Step 3: Connect Power Cord and Admire!

-This simple DIY lighting solution makes ALL the difference in this space!
+This simple DIY cabinet lighting solution makes ALL the difference in this space!
 And a project that takes 30 minutes or less is MY kind of project!
-I am a big fan of leaving lamps and accent lighting on throughout my home to create a warm and cozy feel and these cabinet lights are perfect for that!
+I am a big fan of leaving lamps and accent lighting on throughout my home.
+It creates a warm and cozy feel, and these cabinet lights are perfect for that!
 No more fumbling around in the dark searching for a light switch!

 Here is the before and after:

-So what do you think, would you install this easy 30 minute DIY lighting project?
+So, what do you think?
+Would you install this easy 30 minute DIY cabinet lighting project?
 Stay tuned for future projects as we continue our budget kitchen makeover series!
-But until then, you may like some of the other DIY projects we’ve done throughout our home – head to the Project Gallery and take a look.
+Until then, you may like some of the other DIY projects we’ve done throughout our home.
+Head to the Project Gallery and take a look.